-28. Which query language is widely used for performing queries from the Relational Databases?
+28. What is the standard language for performing queries on Relational Databases?

-Structured Query Language (SQL) is used to query the Relational Databases.
+Structured Query Language (SQL) is a standard query language for performing operations on Relational Databases.

 29. Which operator takes the rows from two or more queries and only returns the rows that are common to both?

 The Intersection Operator returns the rows which are common to multiple tables.
 Below is the Venn Diagram that shows how the intersection works: